 3. Clear your gutters

-Check gutters and downspouts for debris and leaves and clear regularly to prevent blockages in heavy rain.
+Check gutters and downpipes for debris and leaves and clear regularly to prevent blockages in heavy rain.
 Doing this simple bit of home maintenance could prevent internal damp from external walls being soaked by leaking gutters.

 4. Secure your home

 Research suggests that 56 per cent of burglaries happen at night, with 73 per cent of burglars using doors to enter a property.
 In three per cent of cases the door is unlocked, according to SafeChoice, so make sure your entrances, such as front, back and side gates are all secured with bolts, and update old or worn front door locks to a multi-point system, which make it far more difficult to force entry.
+If you have a burglar alarm then now is the time to get it serviced.

 5. Maintain your property’s exterior